-It should be easy to also wash the brakes to your car.
+It should be easy to also wash the brakes in your car.
 Make sure that the brake is off and that you are able to chock the wheels to prevent it from moving.
-Put it into park if it is an automatic; place it in gear if it is a manual stick that will require you to place it in a specific gear.
+Put it into park if it’s an automatic; place it in gear if it is a manual stick that will require you to place it in a specific gear.

 Lubricate the doors and boot seals so they don’t stick together, even though you may only be gone for a few months.

 Partially ventilate your car by cracking the windows so that the airflow will continue in your absence.

 Cover your vehicle with a type of cloth that is designed for this purpose.
 This should be made of material that can breathe.